WordPress Core is compatible with PHP 8.0 since its 5.6 release.

 Wait.
 The state of PHP 8 support within the broader ecosystem (plugins, themes, etc.) is impossible to know.
 For that reason, our recommendation is to check your setup in a staging environment.

-Testing my WordPress with PHP 8
+A WordPress PHP 8 compatibility checker

 Testing my WordPress site in a wetopi staging server